Free Island Park Reservoir Map

 Avenza Maps is a free app that allows users to view maps offline on their smart mobile devices and locate their position using GPS.
 Users can download maps for use offline, see their location on the map in real time, mark waypoints, create tracks, and measure distances.
 Avenza is different from other mapping apps (such as On-X, Gaia GPS, GoHunt, Navionics, etc.) because it allows the user to download and use custom maps that otherwise aren’t available.

-The following are steps to download, import, and use the new Island Park Reservoir digital map:
+How to download, import, and use the new Island Park Reservoir digital map:

 1) Install the free Avenza app on a smart mobile device using the Apple App Store or Google Play Store.